robisonsantos/evm/README.md

 - **scripts** : the location of the evm script itself.
 - **evm_config** : contains a single file pointing to the current _default_ erlang version in use.

+After installing evm, you can check if everything is okay by executing:

+    $ evm help

+If you see a list of evm commands, then your installation succeded.

 ## Usage

 **evm** is like **rvm** (<https://rvm.io>), but with fewer features. evm will allow you to install multiple versions of erlang on your system and easily switch between them.
-After installing evm, you can check if everything is okay by executing:

-    $ evm help

-If that executes fine, then you should see a list of evm commands:

 - **list** (`$ evm list`)
     This will fetch all the available erlang versions from <http://www.erlang.org/download.html> and display their names.